gravity-ui/nodekit/docs/contexts.md

 // ...
 ```

 **Note: NodeKit uses pino for logging but does not exposes any of it's API or configuration capabilities.
-However, we would like to add option for configuring pino little later, see issue #NNN for more details**.
+However, we would like to add option for configuring pino little later, see [this issue](https://github.com/gravity-ui/nodekit/issues/5) for more details**.

 ## Distributed tracing

 **Note: currently NodeKit uses OpenTelemetry & jaeger-client for tracing.
 However, we're planning to move to the OpenTelemetry libraries.
-See issue #NNN for more details.**
+See [this issue](https://github.com/gravity-ui/nodekit/issues/2) for more details.**

 NodeKit Contexts are integrated with [Jaeger Tracing](https://www.jaegertracing.io).
 If tracing is enabled in your application, each created context (except the root one) will create jaeger span alongside it.
 Logs are working too: they're added to spans as events.